Basel/IOSCO proposal underwhelms ABS industry

 This could signal that the global standard-setter is ready to mimic European initiatives and send more pragmatic signals to the industry.

-But Bell and Vincent Keaveny, securitization partner at Baker&McKenzie, argued that it is hard to envisage the trading book review being the main route to revise the securitization framework.
+But Bell and Vincent Keaveny, securitisation partner at Baker&McKenzie, argued that it is hard to envisage the trading book review being the main route to revise the securitisation framework.

-“Addressing securitization within the trading book would probably be of a limited relevance to the market, because the real issue lies elsewhere,” Keaveny said.
+“Addressing securitisation within the trading book would probably be of a limited relevance to the market, because the real issue lies elsewhere,” Keaveny said.

 “The key concern of the market is how to get a substantial body of investors back, which means tackling capital and solvency requirements for the banking book and for insurers.”

-Bell said that how the Basel workstream on securitization is going to play out is anybody’s guess.
+Bell said that how the Basel workstream on securitisation is going to play out is anybody’s guess.

 The translation of the STC criteria into lower requirements has been less certain at the global level than at the European one, given the different needs of other jurisdictions.